26 best things to do in Antwerp, Belgium (2025 travel guide)

 The beguinage

-Just a few blocks outside the old town, you’ll find a tranquil hidden gem: the Begijnhof, or beguinage.
-This secluded complex of quaint houses was once home to the beguines, a semi-monastic community of women who lived there from the 16th century onwards.
+It’s a secluded complex of quaint houses which were once home to the beguines, a semi-monastic community of women who lived there from the 16th century onwards who led a life of prayer (but, they weren’t actually nuns).
 The beguinages from various Belgian cities (such as Bruges) are collectively a UNESCO world heritage centre.

 Entry is free.
 It’s quite small and ideal to visit as part of a walking tour of Antwerp (either self-guided or an organised tour).